Rent and service charges: Homeowners

 Each year we review your rent and service charges to ensure we can continue to invest in our Communities, keep essential services running and meet the demand for repairs.

-If your rent and service charges are to change from April 2025, we will be sending you a letter in February 2025.
+If your rent and service charges are to change from April 2026, we’ll be sending you a letter in February 2026.

-We would like to help you understand the changes to your rent and service charges and help you to be ready for these changes.
+We’d like to help you understand the changes to your rent and service charges and help you to be ready for these.
 We know you may have questions about these charges and have included below some of the questions that are asked most frequently by our Customers.

 We understand this may have an impact on you.
-If you are concerned you will not be able to make these payments or have a question that is not listed below, please contact us and we will discuss the options and support available to you.
+If you’re concerned you will not be able to make these payments or have a question that is not listed below, please contact us and we will discuss the options and support available to you.

 Please send us an email to rent.changes@placesforpeople.co.uk or call us on 01772 666 246.
 Lines are open Monday to Friday 8am to 6pm (excluding Bank Holidays).